 Physical Goods - You can find any number of counterfeit goods on the Dark Web, beyond the usual counterfeit watches and sunglasses, to iPhones and Androids, and various tablets.
 These are often purchased in bulk across Dark Web sites and then sold on the Surface Web in places like Amazon.
 One can also easily find many prescription drugs available for sale, often the legitimate item, simply by searching “NHS”.
 Typically, the volume of these available suggests that the information has been gained from insiders with access to these pills.

 Customer Data Breach information - Results of massive hacks are often available for sale.
-These could include your customers information.
+These could include your customers' information.
 It’s important to note that your customers are likely one of the weakest spots in your security system.
 While companies can enforce secure procedures for employees, it’s nearly impossible to do this for customers who may use the same password for many sites.
 All it takes is one breached site for a person to get access to company information that was not even part of the original breach.

 In other words, you might not even have been hacked, yet your customers' data may still appear on the Dark Web.